Vanosz/Disciples2-ROTE-Editor-Releases/README.md

 ### ✅ Simple Internet Browser
 Inside the **HELP menu**, you could use the help window like an internet browser if you need to search for something.
-It doesn't have most of the functions of browsers, but still useful for simple searches.
+It doesn't have most of the functions of browsers, but it is still useful for simple searches.
 Has a **"HOME"** button for returning to the help window.

 ### ✅ About menu